 Throughout the curriculum, candidates are exposed to ethical and professional standards as they relate to specific course content and professional functioning.
 Additionally, these standards are addressed specifically in several courses.
 In the first year in PSY 710 Psychology of Exceptional and At-Risk Children, candidates learn relevant federal, state, and local policies related to the practice of school psychology and exceptional student education.
-Also in the first year in PSY 798 & PSY 799 Seminar in School Psychology: Introduction and Current Topics, candidates gain an understanding of the profession of school psychology from a historical and current perspective, identify guidelines for professional conduct as stated in relevant ethical codes, and consider major legislative initiatives influencing the profession.
+Also in the first year in PSY 798 & PSY 799 Seminar in School Psychology: Introduction and Current Topics, candidates gain an understanding of the professional conduct as stated in relevant ethical codes, and consider major legislative initiatives influencing the profession.
 Also in PSY 799, candidates reflect on school improvement plans and determine areas for professional growth as tied to school needs.